thebigmunch/gmusicapi-scripts/USAGE.md

 -q, --quiet            | Don't output status messages<br>With -l,--log will display gmusicapi warnings<br>With -d,--dry-run will display song list
 -f, --include-filter   | Include Google songs by field:pattern filter (e.g. "artist:Muse").*<br>Values can be any valid [Python regex pattern](http://docs.python.org/2/library/re.html)<br>This option can be set multiple times
 -F, --exclude-filter   | Exclude Google songs by field:pattern filter (e.g. "artist:Muse").*<br>Values can be any valid [Python regex pattern](http://docs.python.org/2/library/re.html)<br>This option can be set multiple times
--a, -include-          | Songs must match all include filter criteria -A, -exclude-all       | Songs must match all exclude filter criteria output                 | Output file or directory name which can include template patterns<br>Defaults to name suggested by Google Music in your current directory
+-a, --all-includes     | Songs must match all include filter criteria -A, --all-excludes     | Songs must match all exclude filter criteria output                 | Output file or directory name which can include template patterns<br>Defaults to name suggested by Google Music in your current directory

 \* *Filter fields can be any of artist, title, album, or albumartist/album_artist*